juspay/todo-app/README.md

 ## TODO

-- [ ] Build the project executable using flake
+- [x] Build the project executable using flake
+- [ ] Add a devShell support
 - [ ] Start postgres server using flakes
 - [ ] Start postgrest service using flakes